aubreychen9012/Synthetic2Realistic/README.md

 The pretrained model for [indoor scene weakly wsupervised](https://drive.google.com/drive/folders/197clhZvX8zHQxZXkkBasrx4SUKyUzscT?usp=sharing).

-Note: Since our orginal model in the paper is single-GPU, this pretrained model is for multi-GPU version.
+Note: Since our orginal model in the paper trained on single-GPU, this pretrained model is for multi-GPU version.
+The other mulit-gpu pretrained models will be provided later.

 ## Citation
 If you use this code for your research, please cite our papers.